sman591/homebridge-lg-thinq-ac/README.md

 [Homebridge](https://homebridge.io) plugin for LG ThinQ-enabled portable air conditioners.

-**WARNING:** This has only been tested with the [LP1419IVSM](https://www.lg.com/us/air-conditioners/lg-LP1419IVSM-portable-air-conditioner) model.
-This may not work with other models.
+**WARNING:** This has only been fully tested with the [LP1419IVSM](https://www.lg.com/us/air-conditioners/lg-LP1419IVSM-portable-air-conditioner) model.
+This may not work with all models.

+Community members have reported the following models also work: LG PA11WS, LG S4NQ09WA51A.

 ## Installation guide